hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-2.md

 # The Vault API

 * Vault has an HTTP API that you can use to configure Vault and manage your secrets.
-* Let's use the API to check Vault's sys/health endpoint with a simple `curl` command and use `jq` to format the JSON output.
+* You can check Vault's health with a simple `curl` command followed by `jq` to format the JSON output.

 Command:
 ```bash